jamii/imp/diary.md

 And the subquery metadata gets propagated up to the final view.

 At least in theory.
 In practice I broke something somewhere and it's pulling NaNs out of thin air...

+### 2016 Nov 24

+It was variable clashes between the two macros.
+I suspected as much, but actually figuring out which variable was beyond me last night.
+Fixed now.

+The compiler is an unholy mess.
+The root of the problem is that without stack allocation it's expensive to abstract out any part of the query into functions.
+Instead I have to mash everything together into one huge function and carefully keep track of scopes and variable collisions myself.
+I don't know what to do about that, short of just accepting the performance hit.
+Based on the slowdowns I had whenever I allocated by mistake, it might about an order of magnitude.